FabioSebs/RSS/README.md

 **XML** - It's a markup language similar to HTML, but **whereas HTML is designed to display data, XML is designed to store and transport data**.
 XML is widely used for storing and exchanging structured data between different systems, such as web services, databases, and applications

+**OPML** - OPML is a way to bundle many RSS feeds in one file to easily share among others

 ## Challenges

-**Problem** - the websites we need to get the XML from don't support RSS and will have to be generated periodicially and manually!
+**Problem** - the websites we need to get the XML from **don't support RSS** and will have to be generated periodicially!
 In order to do so we will be ....

 **Solution** - creating a scraper that automatically generates the xml for all of the sites by parsing the data!
 Once generated the XML will be hosted on a web server for consumption by feedly.
 This will allow for a url to be given and read by our RSS Reader (Feedly)

 ## Methodology

-**RSS Reader** - for this project we will use Feedly!
-Users can easily subscribe to RSS feeds by entering the **URL of the website**.
-If this url is supported by feedly it automatically will generate the XML.
-Since the sites we are interested in do **NOT** support RSS natively I will create the scraper and xml generator.
+**Feedly** - this will be the RSS reader of my choice unless we choose to have a self-hosted one.
+Simply upload the OPML file into Feedly and should see all of the feeds.

 **WebScraper** - The scraper can go into any website that has **wanted information** such as